Niobium's intrinsic coherence length and penetration depth revisited using low-energy muon spin spectroscopy and

-We report measurements of the London penetration depth ($\lambda_L$) and \gls{bcs} coherence length ($\xi_{0}$) in oxygen-doped niobium, with impurity concentrations spanning the ``clean'' to ``dirty'' limits.
-Depth-resolved \gls{le-musr} was used to quantify the element's Meissner screening profiles, analyzed within a framework that accounts for nonlocal electrodynamics.
+We report direct, simultaneous measurements of the London penetration depth ($\lambda_L$) and \gls{bcs} coherence length ($\xi_{0}$) in oxygen-doped niobium, with impurity concentrations spanning the ``clean'' to ``dirty'' limits.
+Two depth-resolved techniques --- \gls{le-musr} and \gls{sims} --- were used to quantify the element's Meissner screening profiles, analyzed within a framework that accounts for nonlocal electrodynamics.
 The analysis indicates intrinsic length scales of $\lambda_{L} = \qty{29.1 \pm 1.0}{\nano\meter}$ and $\xi_{0} = \qty{39.9 \pm 2.5}{\nano\meter}$, corresponding to a \gls{gl} parameter of $\kappa = \num{0.70 \pm 0.05}$.
-The obtained $\lambda_{L}$ and $\kappa$ value are smaller than values commonly used in applications and modeling, indicating that clean niobium lies at the boundary between type-I and type-II superconductivity, supporting the contemporary view that its intrinsic state may be type-I.
+The obtained $\lambda_{L}$ and $\kappa$ values, accurately quantified at the nanoscale, are smaller than those commonly used in applications and modeling, and indicate that clean niobium lies at the boundary between type-I and type-II superconductivity, supporting the contemporary view that its intrinsic state may be type-I.

 \glsresetall

 A superconductor's fundamental length scales are closely connected to the material's electronic structure, with their magnitudes important for understanding the nature of its superconducting state.
 These quantities --- the London penetration depth $\lambda_{L}$, denoting the (exponential) decay constant for the attenuation of magnetic flux density $B$ below a material's surface~\cite{1935-London-PRSLA-149-71}, and the Pippard/\gls{bcs} coherence length $\xi_{0}$~\cite{1953-Pippard-PRSLA-216-547,1957-Bardeen-PR-108-1175,1971-Halbritter-ZP-243-201}, defining the spatial extent of Cooper pairs (see, e.g.,~\cite{1981-Weisskopf-CP-22-375}) --- govern a superconductor's electrodynamics~\cite{2013-Dressel-ACMP-2013-104379}, which defines salient properties such as current flow, magnetic screening, and vortex dynamics.
 In applied settings, accurate knowledge of these intrinsic lengths are essential for the modeling of superconducting electrodynamics and the design of devices whose performance depends on them.